Hire the best SEO Experts

 Other important payment-related questions: How often are invoice payments due — every 30, 60 or 90 days?
 Is there an interest charge for late payments?

-- What happens when we part ways?
+when we part ways?

 When your contract expires or if you terminate it early, you should still maintain ownership of all of the optimized web content you paid the consultant to provide, Fox says.